mgroves/GtkSignage/CONTRIBUTING.md

 > If you like the project, but just don't have time to contribute code or docs, there are other easy ways to support the project and show your appreciation:
 > - Star the project
-> - Tweet about it
+> - Post about it on social media (X, blogs, etc)
-> - Mention this project in your project's readme
+> - Link to this project in your project's readme
 > - Mention the project at local meetups
 > - Tell your friends/colleagues